Annual Enrollment Period · Oct 15 – Dec 7

 Medicare Open Enrollment: What You Need to Know

 Every fall, Medicare gives you a window to review and change your coverage.
-Missing it — or not reviewing your plan — can cost you thousands.
-Here is everything you need to act confidently before December 7.
+Missing it, or rubber-stamping last year's plan, can cost you thousands.
+Here is what to check before December 7.

 Key Dates to Know